Skip to main content

 Rule 3301-101-13 | Program administration.

-(A) The department shall establish procedures for satisfying the requirements of this chapter.
-Such procedures, which are located on the department's website, shall include, but shall not be limited to, the following:
+(A) The department will establish procedures for satisfying the provisions of this chapter.
+Such procedures, which are located on the department's website, will include, but not be limited to, the following:

 (1) Addressing incomplete applications;